transdigiware/blockchain/howto/ibp-v2-apis.md

   Provide this string to the `admins` field of the API request.

-4. You also need to provide the root certificate of your CA. This certificate was created when you [generated certificates using your CA admin](#ibp-v2-apis-enroll-ca-admin).
+4. You also need to provide the root certificate of your CA. This certificate was created when you [generated certificates by using your CA admin](#ibp-v2-apis-enroll-ca-admin).

   Navigate to the CA admin MSP directory.
   ```